May 2025 TOK essay titles

 Expectations

-In the Theory of Knowledge (TOK) essay, you are to examine one of six prescribed knowledge questions.
+In the Theory of Knowledge (TOK) essay, you are to examine one of six prescribed knowledge questions in context of two Areas of Knowledge (AOKs).
 Examiners are instructed to stop reading after the first 1600 words.
 Examiners appreciate having the essay doubled-spaced and in 12-point font, for easier grading.
-The Planning and progress form (TK/PPF) form must be submitted with the essay, though it does not count towards your grade.
+The Planning and progress form (TK/PPF) must be submitted with the essay, though it does not count towards your grade.
 This is different from the EE/RPPF which does contribute to the EE grade.
+See the TOK/EE matrix.

 IB admits that there is no single essay structure suitable for all knowledge questions.
 Instead, your organization of the essay, while maintaining the introduction-body-conclusion format, should adapt to the chosen title to articulate the most compelling argument.